 Annual Retainer Fees.
-Non-employee directors receive an annual retainer fee of \$200,000 (the "Annual Retainer").
-The lead director and the chair of the Audit Committee each receive an additional fee of \$20,000 annually, the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee each receive an additional fee of \$5,000 per year, and the non-chair members of the Audit Committee each receive an additional fee of \$5,000 per year (such fees, together with the Annual Retainer, the "Retainer").
-There are no meeting fees.
+Non-employee directors received an annual retainer fee of \$200,000 (the "Annual Retainer").
+The lead director and the chair of the Audit Committee each received an additional fee of \$20,000 annually, the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee each received an additional fee of \$5,000 per year, and the non-chair members of the Audit Committee each received an additional fee of \$5,000 per year (such fees, together with the Annual Retainer, the "Retainer").
+There were no meeting fees.

-Under the AutoZone, Inc. 2011 Equity Incentive Award Plan (the "2011 Equity Plan"), which replaced the 2003 Director Compensation Plan and the 2003 Director Stock Option Plan (each as defined below), a non-employee director receives the Retainer in Restricted Stock Units, which are contractual rights to receive in the future a share of AutoZone common stock.
-Restricted Stock Units become fully vested on the date they are issued and will become unrestricted as of the date that a non-employee director ceases to be a director of the Company (the "Payment Date").
+Under the 2011 Equity Plan, non-employee directors received the Retainer in Restricted Stock Units.
+The Restricted Stock Units became fully vested on the date they were issued and will become unrestricted as of the date that a non-employee director ceases to be a director of the Company (the "Payment Date").
 Restricted Stock Units are paid in shares of AutoZone common stock as soon as practicable after the Payment Date, to be no later than the fifteenth day of the third month following the end of the tax year in which such Payment Date occurs, unless the director has elected to defer receipt.

-The Retainer is payable in advance in equal quarterly installments on January 1, April 1, July 1, and October 1 of each year.
-The number of Restricted Stock Units granted each quarter is determined by dividing the amount of the Retainer by the fair market value of the shares as of the grant date.
+The Retainer was payable in advance in equal quarterly installments on January 1, April 1, July 1, and October 1 of each year.
+The number of Restricted Stock Units granted each quarter was determined by dividing the amount of the Retainer by the fair market value of the shares as of the grant date.

-If a non-employee director is elected to the Board after the beginning of a calendar quarter, he or she receives a prorated Retainer based on the number of days remaining in the calendar quarter in which the date of the Board election occurs.
+If a non-employee director was elected to the Board after the beginning of a calendar quarter, he or she received a prorated Retainer based on the number of days remaining in the calendar quarter in which the date of the Board election occurred.

-Predecessor Plans
+Other Predecessor Plans

-The AutoZone, Inc. Second Amended and Restated Director Compensation Plan and the AutoZone, Inc. Fourth Amended and Restated 1998 Director Stock Option Plan were terminated in December 2002 and were replaced by the AutoZone, Inc. First Amended and Restated 2003 Director Compensation Plan (the "2003 Director Compensation Plan") and the AutoZone, Inc. First Amended and Restated 2003 Director Stock Option Plan (the "2003 Director Stock Option Plan").
-The 2003 Director Compensation Plan and the 2003 Director Stock Option Plan were terminated in December 2010 and replaced by the 2011 Equity Plan.
+The AutoZone, Inc. Second Amended and Restated Director Compensation Plan and the AutoZone, Inc. Fourth Amended and Restated 1998 Director Stock Option Plan were terminated in December 2002 and were replaced by the AutoZone, Inc. First Amended and Restated 2003 Director Compensation Plan (the "2003 Director Compensation Plan") and the AutoZone, Inc. First Amended and Restated 2003 Director Stock Option Plan (the "2003 Director Stock Option Plan were terminated in December 2010 and replaced by the 2011 Equity Plan.
 However, grants made under those plans continue in effect under the terms of the grant made and are included in the aggregate awards outstanding shown above.